Ezechiel N'Douassel: Club Africain

 On January 9, 2011, Ndouassel signed a 4-year contract with Tunisian side Club Africain.

+For the 2011 CAF Confederation Cup his team made it second place losing to Maghreb de Fès by penalties.
+During the 2012 CAF Confederation Cup he scored a Hattrick for Africain making them reach the fourth round before they got eliminated in the playoffs.
 In July 2014, Ndouassel was reported to have moved to Paris FC on loan, with an option to buy.
 However this move fell through due to financial constraints on the French club, and with Club African unwilling to include him in their squad, left Ndouassel looking for a new club.

-Ironi Kiryat Shmona
+Israel

 On 4 September 2016 he signed a 3-year contract with Ironi Kiryat Shmona.
-In January 2017 he left the club.
+In January 2017 he left the club and joined Hapoel Tel Aviv until the end of the 2016–17 Israeli Premier League season.
+After playing five matches, he was released in March 2017, following behaviour issues.

 Persib Bandung

 On 7 August 2017, he signed a half year contract with Persib Bandung and retained for the following season.
 He made his league debut in a 0–0 against Arema on 12 August 2017 as a substitute for Tantan in the 45th minute.

 On 20 August 2017, N'Douassel scored his first league goal for Persib against Gresik United as his team won 6–0.

 He was also the top scorer for Persib in 2018 season with 17 goals, and retained by the club until 2020.
 He scored quattrick in a match against PSM Makassar on 22 December 2019.